-After graduating from Franklin High School, after two years he became a VISTA volunteer in Harlem (1966-1967) and worked with poor youth.
-After completing his service obligation to VISTA, he returned to the University of Washington where he was one of the original founders of the Black Student Union (BSU).
+After graduating from Franklin High School, and after two years at the University of Washington, he became a VISTA volunteer in Harlem (1966-1967) and worked with poor youth and families.
+Following his service obligation to VISTA, he returned to University of Washington where he was one of the original founders of the Black Student Union (BSU).
 As a respected student activist, he fought to eliminate racial discrimination and increase the enrollment of African Americans and other students of color at the University.
 After graduation, he became the first supervisor of the Black Student Division, in the Office of Minority Affairs.

 In the summer of 2008 the University of Washington Alumni Association gave him the esteemed honor of being selected as one of the “Wonderous 100,” that is, as one of the most influential U.W. graduates over the past 100 years.

 From April 1979 until December 1993, he was the Executive Director of the Central Area Motivation Program (CAMP), one of the oldest and largest community action agencies in the City of Seattle.

 In 1993, Councilmember Gossett was elected to the King County Council, representing District Two (formerly District Ten), which encompasses many Seattle neighborhoods and unincorporated King County in the Skyway neighborhood.

 Councilmember Gossett is a highly respected community leader who has long advocated for the underrepresented and underprivileged in King County for his entire career.
 He has long been an advocate for programs that help inner-city youth and reduce racial and class disparities in our local criminal justice system.
 He has also spearheaded efforts to eliminate black-on-black violence and other manifestations of self-hatred by poor and disenfranchised populations.